Ilima-Lei Macfarlane: Bellator Women's Flyweight World Champion

 Macfarlane and Emily Ducote had a rematch at Bellator 186 for the inaugural Bellator Women's Flyweight World Championship.
 Macfarlane won the bout with an armbar variation in the fifth round to win her first MMA championship.

 Macfarlane faced Alejandra Lara at Bellator 201 for the first defense of her flyweight title.
 Macfarlane won the fight in the third round via armbar.

 Macfarlane faced Valérie Létourneau at Bellator 213 in Macfarlane's hometown of Honolulu, Hawaii.
 Macfarlane successfully defended her title for a second time, defeating Létourneau by third round submission.

 In her third title defense, Macfarlane faced Veta Arteaga at Bellator 220 on April 27, 2019.
 She won the fight via TKO due to a doctor's stoppage in the third round.

 Macfarlane made her fourth title defense against Kate Jackson at Bellator 236 on December 21, 2019.
 Macfarlane was victorious via unanimous decision.

 On February 10, 2020, it was announced that Macfarlane had signed a ten-fight, five-year extension contract with Bellator.

-Macfarlane attempted her next defense against undefeated challenger Juliana Velasquez on December 10, 2020 at Bellator 254.
+Macfarlane attempted her next defense against undefeated challenger Juliana Velasquez on December 10, 2020, at Bellator 254.
 She lost the fight and her title via unanimous decision.

 Post Title Reign

-After more than a year off due to knee surgery and rehab, Macfarlane made her return against Justine Kish on April 23, 2022 at Bellator 279.
+After more than a year off due to knee surgery and rehab, Macfarlane made her return against Justine Kish on April 23, 2022, at Bellator 279.
 In an upset, she lost the bout via unanimous decision.

 Macfarlane faced Bruna Ellen at Bellator 284 on August 12, 2022.
 At weigh ins, Macfarlane was three pounds over the division non-title fight limit at 129 lbs, resulting in her being a fined a percentage of her purse which went to Ellen and the bout proceeded at catchweight.
 She won the bout via unanimous decision.

-Macfarlane is scheduled to face Kana Watanabe on April 22, 2023, at Bellator 295.
+Macfarlane faced Kana Watanabe on April 22, 2023, at Bellator 295.
+She won the close bout via split decision.

+MacFarlane was scheduled to face reigning champion Liz Carmouche for the Bellator Women's Flyweight Championship on October 7, 2023, at Bellator 300.
+However at the weigh-ins, Macfarlane came in at 126.6 lb (after coming in at 127.4 lb in her first attempt), 1.6 pounds over the women's flyweight limit for a title fight.
+The commission gave her an additional hour to cut weight, but Macfarlane came in at 128.2 lb.
+As a result, the bout proceeded as a one way title bout, where in the event that Macfarlane won the fight, she would be ineligible for the championship and the title would be left vacant, while if Carmouche won it would still count as a title defense.
+MacFarlane lost the fight via leg kick TKO in the fifth round.

+Global Fight League

+MacFarlane was scheduled to face Viviane Pereira on May 25, 2025 at GFL 2.
+However, the first two GFL events were postponed indefinitely.